 What do car dealers look for with part exchange?

 Any dealer worth their salt will test drive your old car and look at the bodywork before giving you a price.
-Your car will probably end up in an auction, and the dealer knows what will get a decent return – and what won’t.
+Your car will probably end up in an auction, and the dealer knows what will get a decent return.
+And what won’t.

 Part exchange vs. online car-buying services